Tyler Boyd Player Prop Bets for NFL Week 9 | Cincinnati vs. Cleveland 11/7/2021

 Matchup vs. Cleveland

-- Boyd is averaging 47.6 receiving yards per game in 10 career matchups against the Browns, 0.9 fewer than his receiving yards prop bet over/under for Sunday's game (48.5).
+- Boyd's 47.6 receiving yards per game in his 10 matchups against the Browns are 1.9 fewer than his over/under for Sunday's game.

-- Boyd, in 10 matchups, had a touchdown catch four times.
-But he did not have multiple TDs in any of those games.

 - The 239.4 passing yards the Browns give up per game makes them the NFL's ninth-ranked pass defense this season.